vpulab/wisemnet/README.md

 * Simulates realistic multi-camera networks with both realworld and synthetic datasets

-Please cite the following reference when using the simulator or any included files:
+Please cite the following reference when using the simulator or any included file:

 ```
 Networked Computer Vision: the importance of a holistic simulator,